input-output-hk/cardano-docs.iohk.io/_docs/cardano/updating.md

 the part that works with genesis blocks for epochs and applies updates.
 This logic resides
 [in this well-documented function](https://github.com/input-output-hk/cardano-sl/blob/22360aa45e5dd82d0c87872d8530217fc3d08f4a/src/Pos/Update/Poll/Logic/Softfork.hs#L67).
-Below we explain terminology related to this process.
+We explain terminology related to this process below.

 #### `softforkResolutionThreshold` Predicate